Blue light therapy for acne?

 Some different types of light therapy include:

 However, other FDA-cleared (not FDA-approved) home devices are available that use only blue light or a blue/red light combination for the treatment of acne.
 The directions described in the research seem simple — wash your face and direct the light at the targeted area of blemishes.
-Of the research studies that evaluated these devices, the majority of participants noted improved skin conditions and few side effects (like skin redness and dryness).
+Of the research studies that evaluated these devices, the majority of participants noted improved skin conditions and few side effects (such as skin redness and dryness).
 However, these studies also noted that the light therapy does seem limited to effectiveness with mild to moderate acne, and the improvement was only temporary.
 The home devices were also not compared to more conventional acne treatments, so it’s hard to say if light therapy is more or less effective than other options.

 Another issue to consider with clinical light therapies is the side effects.
-For PDT and light therapy only, side effects include discomfort during the procedure, redness, swelling and some skin discoloration.
-All of which tend to clear up within hours (or up to three months for skin discoloration) with light therapy alone.
+For PDT and light therapy only, side effects include discomfort during the procedure, redness, swelling and some skin discoloration — all of which tend to clear up within hours (or up to three months for skin discoloration) with light therapy alone.
 However, PDT can be much more painful, so much so that many participants in clinical trials discontinued treatment and even stayed home from work or school.
 Patients who undergo PDT must also limit sun exposure for at least 48 hours after treatment.
 Depending on the individual, multiple sessions may be needed with either therapy.

 Bottom line, it’s hard to tell if blue light therapy will work for you.
 You may want to consider your options with a health care provider or more specifically with a dermatologist who can evaluate your skin and discuss the pros and cons of options available to you.
 It’s often helpful to make a list of your questions and symptoms before your appointment so you have as much information as possible to make your decision about treatment.

-Hope this helps!Alice!
+Hope this helps!